Starignus/PythonPractise/Chapter_2_RPi/RPi_GPIO.md

 For more information check out [this link](https://learn.sparkfun.com/tutorials/pulse-width-modulation)

 ##### Code
-Repeat the same steps of "Blink" to upload the code, this time call the file *led-pwm.py* and save it in the *code* folder that we have previously created.
+Repeat the same steps of "Blink" to upload the code below, this time call the file *led-pwm.py* and save it in the *code* folder that we have previously created.
 It's up to you to make the code executable or not.
 ```
 #!/usr/bin/env python